Deadwood in Lawrence County, South Dakota — The American Midwest (Upper Plains)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Settlements & Settlers.
 A significant historical year for this entry is 1876.

 Location.
 44° 22.676′ N, 103° 43.76′ W. Marker is in Deadwood, South Dakota, in Lawrence County.
-Marker is at the intersection of Main Street and Wall Street, on the right when traveling south on Main Street.
+It is at the intersection of Main Street and Wall Street, on the right when traveling south on Main Street.
 Located across the street from the famous Bullock Hotel on the site of the original of Bullock and Star's first store in Deadwood.
 Touch for map.
 Marker is at or near this postal address: 634 Main St, Deadwood SD 57732, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Badlands (a few steps from this marker); Historic Site Saloon Number 10 (within shouting distance of this marker); Historic Facade Replication (within shouting distance of this marker);
+At least 8 other markers are within walking distance of this marker: The Badlands (a few steps from this marker); Early Placer Mining Operations in Deadwood (a few steps from this marker); Wall & Main Street: Commercial Center (within shouting distance of this marker); Saloon Number 10 (within shouting distance of this marker); Historic Facade Replication (within shouting distance of this marker); Deadwood 1876 (about 400 feet away); The Fire of 1879 (about 400 feet away); Broadway Street (about 400 feet away).
+Touch for a list and map of all markers in Deadwood.

 Regarding Jewish American Pioneers and Deadwood.
 Gold was first discovered by soldiers under Gen. George Custer in the Black Hills of the Dakota Territory in 1876.
 Gold was an explosive allure to frontiersman and fortune seeking gold miners who created rough, and frequently violent gold mining boom towns.
-Deadwood was just such a boom town when Jewish miners and Jewish merchants moved to the gulch helping to settle the town and “civilize” the community alongside their Christian neighbors.
+Deadwood was just such a boom town when Jewish miners and Jewish merchants moved to the gulch helping to settle the town and civilize the community alongside their Christian neighbors.

 Also see . . .